$d$-connectivity of the random graph with restricted budget: Proof for the case

 Now, during the rounds in the interval $[t_2+1, t_3]$ (respectively $[t_3+1, t_4]$ and $[t_4+1, t_5]$), we let Builder greedily construct a matching between $V_1$ (respectively $V_2$ and $V_3$) and $V_4$.
 Note that this way, most of the vertices in $C$ obtain one additional neighbour while most vertices outside $C$ connect to three vertices in $C$.
-Denote by $\widehat C$ the graph, obtained by restricting $G_{t_5}$ to the union of $C$ and the vertices with three neighbours of $C$.
+Denote by $\widehat C$ the graph obtained by restricting $G_{t_5}$ to the union of $C$ and the vertices with three neighbours of $C$.

-\begin{lemma} The set of vertices in $C$ of degree 2 in $\widehat C$ may be coupled with a binomial random subset of $V(C)$ in which every element is included independently with probability $\omega^4 (\log n)^{-1}$. \end{lemma} \begin{proof} By the same argument as in Lemma~\ref{lemma non max deg} we know that there are a.a.s.\ at most $\omega^{3} (\log n)^{-1} |V(C)|$ vertices in $C$ that do not participate in the matching between $V_1$ (respectively $V_2$ and $V_3$) and $V_4$ constructed during rounds $[t_2+1, t_3]$ (respectively $[t_3+1, t_4]$ and $[t_4+1, t_5]$).
-As a consequence, there are a.a.s.\ at least $|V_4| - 3\omega^3 (\log n)^{-1} |V(C)|$ vertices in $V_4$ that have three neighbours in $C$ after round $t_5$.
+\begin{lemma} The set of vertices in $C$ of degree $2$ in $\widehat C$ is stochastically dominated by a binomial random subset of $V(C)$ in which every element is included independently with probability $\omega^4/\log n$. \end{lemma} \begin{proof} By the same argument as in Lemma~\ref{lemma non max deg}, we know that there are a.a.s.\ at most $\omega^{3} |V(C)|/\log n$ vertices in $C$ that do not participate in the matching between $V_1$ (respectively $V_2$ and $V_3$) and $V_4$ constructed during rounds $[t_2+1, t_3]$ (respectively $[t_3+1, t_4]$ and $[t_4+1, t_5]$).
+As a consequence, there are a.a.s.\ at least $|V_4| - 3\omega^3 |V(C)|/\log n - 1$ vertices in $V_4$ that have three neighbours in $C$ after round $t_5$.
 We condition on this event as well as on the set $S$ of these vertices.

-Then, for every $i\in [3]$, the subset of vertices in $V_i$ that remains unmatched to a vertex in $S$ is distributed uniformly among all subsets of $V_i$ of size $|V_i|-|S|\le 3\omega^3 (\log n)^{-1} |V(C)|$.
-Hence, by Lemma~\ref{lemma comp} one may a.a.s.\ stochastically dominate each of them by a binomial random subset of $V_i$ in which every element is chosen with probability $2\tfrac{3 \omega^3 (\log n)^{-1} |V(C)|}{|V(C)|/3} \le \omega^4 (\log n)^{-1}$, as desired. \end{proof}
+Then, for every $i\in [3]$, the subset of vertices in $V_i$ that remains unmatched to a vertex in $S$ is distributed uniformly among all subsets of $V_i$ of size $|V_i|-|S|\le 1+3\omega^3 |V(C)|/\log n$.
+Hence, by Lemma~\ref{lemma comp}, one may a.a.s.\ stochastically dominate each of them by a binomial random subset of $V_i$ in which every element is chosen with probability $2\tfrac{1+3 \omega^3 |V(C)|/\log n}{\min(|V_1|,|V_2|,|V_3|)} \le \omega^4/\log n$, as desired. \end{proof}